andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 * Cost - the cost of lots of people is _enourmous_, so prepare, define the problem statement, and get the right people but no more.
 (A lot of vague things will get thrown at you, and you will be invited to a lot of meetings as "the domain expert".
 SOME PROBLEMS WERE PHANTOM PROBLEMS - e.g. "simultaneous updates to a case" only occurs when you have one case to rule them all.)

 * (Not allowed to "train" the folks)

+* Finding the icebergs - how big / important is something?

 ---

 # Part 2: The Journey Towards Success